wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/Java.md

         }
     }
 }
 ```
 #### Analyze an Image Response
 A successful response will be returned in JSON.
-Following is an example of a successful response:
+The following is an example of a successful response:

 ```json
 {